Violence in literature: Character-imposed violence

 From a psychodynamic perspective, aggression is a natural human instinct as is the desire for pleasure.
 Sigmund Freud, pioneer of psychoanalysis, considers that violence happens as an expression of the id; the part of the psyche that demands the execution of motivations.
 Because the ego (the rational self) and superego (the self-critical conscience consisting of social and moral standards) work on suppressing desires, this repression creates an emotional disturbance that generates aggressive tendencies which, depending on the individual's temperament, is subdued with a variety of coping mechanisms.
 Common defense strategies include denial (the refusal to accept the upsetting reality), displacement (the directing of anger toward people or things that feel unthreatening), and sublimation (the distracting of one's thoughts by engaging in physical or entertaining activity).
 In other words, aggression cannot be eliminated – for it is a part of humanity – but it can be controlled through catharsis (the release of emotions) using the mentioned strategies.
 However, failure to use any of these safe mechanisms can result in violence against one's self or others.

 This understanding of internal conflict is commonly used in storytelling for character building.
 Every narrative starts with a problem; an obstacle inhibiting the protagonist's plans and motivations.
 Such impediment is often embodied by a second character – the antagonist – and presents itself as the stressor that needs to be eliminated.
 The enmity established between these characters thus becomes the protagonist's main concern, and the way it is resolved (whether peacefully or violently) reflects these characters' inherent qualities.
 In several tales, the rivalry is settled with violence; a battle or duel between the two sides that claims the life of, typically, the villain.
 This resolution gives it a happy ending characterized by the protagonist's fulfillment of the initial motivation through the elimination of its inhibitor.
 Throughout the Harry Potter series, for instance, Harry's main desire is to avenge his parents and keep his loved ones safe.
 When this desire is constantly challenged by his arch enemy's growing power and the killing of his friends, anger builds up inside him until he extinguishes it by defeating Voldemort in a violent wizarding war.
 At the end of the narrative, Harry earns the satisfaction of having accomplished his deepest wish by not only having avenged his parents but also building a loving family.
 Following the definitions of id, ego, and superego mentioned above, critical readings have supposed that Harry's id was unsuccessfully suppressed; his decision to fight and use violence despite the great losses he suffered in the war represents the id's transgression of both the ego and superego.
 Nevertheless, his uncontrolled desire for revenge revealed, through the course of the series, his qualities of undeterred determination, cunning, compassion, and bravery.
-Violence therefore is a choice that, if made by a character, can serve to disclose several aspects of their personality.